 “Treating rosacea can be difficult because every case is so different,” says Senior Clinician Kirsten Tiplady.
-During a flareup, she explains, symptoms can vary greatly between people, so you may have one or more of the following; redness, blotchy skin, irritation, itching, burning, dryness, flakiness, pimples or even mild swelling.
+During a flareup, she explains, symptoms can vary greatly between people, so you may have any one (or more) of the following symptoms; redness, blotchy skin, irritation, itching, burning sensation, dryness, flakiness, pimples and/or mild swelling.

 You may read on one website that Vitamin B3 (Niacinamide) can help soothe rosacea, while other experts will advise against going anywhere near it during a flareup.
 This is because Vitamin B may be soothing for some people with rosacea but irritating for others.
 “You really have to treat each person differently,” says Kirsten.

 Serums that contain Vitamin C, Vitamin E, Aloe or Sea Buckthorn can soothe rosacea for some people and help bring down redness.
-For others, active vitamins can contribute to a flare-up, so proceed with caution.
-You can also speak to a Dermal Clinician as they see plenty of cases of rosacea and will have an idea of what to look for when assessing flare-ups and making recommendations.
+For others, any vitamins can contribute to a flare-up, so proceed with caution.
+We would advise clients to speak with a Dermal Clinician as they see plenty of cases of rosacea and will have an idea of what to look for when assessing flare-ups and making recommendations.

 We may recommend a serum, but it depends on your skin.
-Products that help some of our rosacea clients include SkinFit Be Calm, Melanofade or Aspect Dr Redless Serum, but these can vary depending on the nature of your symptoms.
+Products that help some of our rosacea patients include Rejuvaus cleansers or Bright & Correct Niacinamide Serum, which has soothing Vitamin B5 (Panthenol) but these can vary depending on the nature of your symptoms.

-Professional treatments will vary between clients as well.
-“If a client comes in and their skin is very red and angry, or broken out, we’ll usually start them with PhotoTherapy to bring down inflammation and to calm and strengthen the skin,” explains Senior Clinician Rachael Drummond, “for skin that is very flushed but non-inflamed, we can often treat it with Deep Rejuvenation treatments.
-Then for some clients, a peel can be beneficial, but it really depends on their symptoms.”
+Professional treatments will vary between patients as well.
+“If a client comes in and their skin is very red and angry, or broken out, we’ll usually start them with PhotoTherapy to bring down inflammation and to calm and strengthen the skin,” explains Clinical Manager Ann-Marie Kennedy, “for skin that is very flushed but non-inflamed, we can often treat it with Deep Rejuvenation treatments, i.e. Laser Genesis, which is a cutting-edge treatment for rosacea that employs non-invasive laser technology to address the underlying causes of the condition.
+The controlled heat stimulates collagen production, promoting skin regeneration and reducing the appearance of redness over time.
+Laser Genesis not only provides immediate relief but also fosters long-term improvement in skin texture and tone.
+This non-ablative laser treatment is known for its effectiveness in promoting a rejuvenated complexion while minimising discomfort, making it a promising solution for individuals seeking lasting relief from rosacea symptoms.
+Then for some patients, a peel can be beneficial, but it really depends on their symptoms.”

 Rosacea has also been linked to gut health, which is known to influence inflammation elsewhere in the body.
-Rachael and Kirsten often discuss diet and probiotics with their clients.
+Ann-Marie Kennedy and Kirsten often discuss diet and probiotics with their patients.
 Foods with omega-3 fatty acids can help reduce inflammation in the body, including flaxseeds, salmon or anything rich in zinc (such as pumpkin seeds or kale).

 Foods that have anti-inflammatory properties include asparagus, blueberries, cauliflower, celery, cucumber, grapes, nuts, turmeric and leafy greens.

-Many of us are familiar with probiotic foods (such as yogurt, sauerkraut and kombucha) but we’re also now realising the importance of prebiotics.
+Many of us are familiar with probiotic foods (such as yogurt, sauerkraut and kombucha) but we’re also now realising the importance of prebiotics for your skin.
 Prebiotics are non-soluble fibres that act as food for the healthy bacterial cultures in your gut.
 You can get them from bananas, leeks, asparagus, kale, lentils and whole grains like oats and barley.

 Foods to avoid might include sugar, white flour, processed meats, and for up to half the population of people with rosacea, alcohol.

-The most important thing to remember is that you’re unique, so you need to find what works for you.
-The National Rosacea society has a rosacea diary that can be helpful for finding your triggers, and you can always come in to speak to one of our Dermal Clinicians, too.
+The most important thing to remember is that you’re unique, so you need to figure out what works for you.
+The National Rosacea society has a rosacea diary that can be helpful for finding your triggers, and you can always book a complimentary consultation with one of our expert Clinicians, too.